RaNCer533/Method-of-determining-the-functional-zoning-of-the-territory-and-classification-of-zones/README.md

 ### Component 2: Image Processing and Text Recognition

-This component enhances the analysis by processing images and recognizing text using EasyOCR.
+This method expands the analysis capabilities by processing a bitmap image for vectorization and text recognition using EasyOCR.
+This method is used to digitize functional zoning maps from the regulatory documentation of the Rules of Land Use and Development.
 The main steps include:

 - **Image Segmentation**: The toolkit applies KMeans clustering to segment the image into different regions based on color.
 - **GeoTIFF Creation**: It generates a GeoTIFF file from the segmented image, preserving geographical information.
 - **Text Recognition**: Using EasyOCR, the toolkit extracts text from the processed images and converts it into geospatial data points.
 - **Land Use Assignment**: The recognized text is categorized into predefined land use types, enriching the dataset for further analysis.

-### Component 3: Comprehensive Territorial Assessment
+### Component 3: Method for determining the functional zoning of a territory and classifying zones according to the degree of urbanization

-This component utilizes the outputs from the first two components to perform a detailed territorial assessment using OSM data.
+This method is based on data from the OSM to determine the functional purpose of the territory and classify zones according to the degree of urbanization.
+If the data is missing or unreliable, it can be supplemented using the methods described above.
 Key features include:

 - **OSM Data Extraction**: The toolkit fetches building and land-use data from OpenStreetMap.
 - **Building Classification**: It classifies buildings into residential and non-residential categories based on OSM tags.